 If your hair loss continues to be an issue, ask your doctor about other contraceptive options.
 If you have a history — or a family history — of hormonal hair loss, consider asking your doctor about using a non-hormonal form of birth control.

 If you don’t want to change your birth control, do not stress.
-There are simple tips and tricks you can follow to get thicker and healthier-looking hair.
+There are simple tips and tricks you can follow to get thicker and healthier-looking hair (more on those below).

 One way to maximize the growing phase of your hair growth cycle is to eat a diet rich in hair-healthy nutrients.
 Think lean proteins, healthy fats, citrus fruits, and leafy green vegetables.

-Viviscal Advanced Hair Health Supplements can fill in the gaps in your diet.
+Of course, life happens, and it’s not always easy to eat all the foods you need to support regular hair growth.
+That’s where Viviscal comes in.
+Viviscal Hair Growth Supplements can fill in the gaps in your diet.
 With biotin, zinc, vitamin C, horsetail plant extract, iron, and an exclusive AminoMar™ marine complex, Viviscal Supplements nourish hair follicles for healthier-looking hair from the inside out.*

 How you style your hair can make a huge difference in how thick it looks.
 Follow this styling routine to boost your locks, making them look more volumized.
 That will help disguise any hair loss from birth control:

-- Start by washing your hair with Viviscal Gorgeous Growth Densifying Shampoo, which cleanses hair without stripping it of its natural oils.
+- Start by washing your hair with Viviscal Gorgeous Growth Densifying Shampoo, which gently cleanses hair.

 - Next, apply a small amount of Viviscal Gorgeous Growth Densifying Conditioner from the ear level to the ends.
 Let the conditioner sit for several minutes while it works its magic.
 Then rinse with cool water.
 This will add moisture to your hair without weighing it down.